leapcode/bitmask-vpn/docs/uninstall.md

 # How to uninstall Desktop LEAP VPN

-*applies to RiseupVPN, CalyxVPN, CodigoSurVPN etc...*
+*Applies to RiseupVPN, CalyxVPN, CodigoSurVPN etc...*

+**For the time being, it's important that you follow this instructions and uninstall manually: if you remove the app by some other means, it's likely that you will end up with a broken network**.

 ## Windows